awesomemotive/google-analytics-for-wordpress/README.md

 User defined:
 - `MONSTERINSIGHTS_LICENSE_KEY`
-	- MonsterInsights license key to use
+	- MonsterInsights license key to use as the fallback (please use auth though not this, as you can do this on the network panel now on multisites)
 - `MONSTERINSIGHTS_FORCE_ACTIVATION`
 	- Override the WP version activation check.
 Use at your own risk.
 - `MONSTERINSIGHTS_AIRPLANE_MODE`
 	- For future use.
 Currently does nothing.
 Useful for local site testing.
 - `MONSTERINSIGHTS_GA_UA`
 	- Don't use oAuth or the wizard, but hardcode to use UA.
 Note, this will not allow backend reports to work.
 You can also use the filter `monsterinsights_get_ua`.
 - `MONSTERINSIGHTS_MULTISITE_GA_UA`.
-See UA priority rules below.
 	- You can use this constant to force the same the same UA for all subsites of an MS install.
 Note, this will not allow backend reports to work.
-See UA priority rules below.
 - `MONSTERINSIGHTS_DEBUG_MODE`
 	- Enables analytics.js and events tracking debug mode.
 Sets asset version to time().
 In future, turns on logging to file for logging class.
 Available to turn on in backend via debug_mode setting.